Solved

 While this cleaning tip may seem unconventional, the expert explains that, in most cases, it is hard to tell where the scratches were after you have repaired them.
 And Daniel is not exclusive in his admiration for this surprising technique.

-'Coffee grounds are a great tool to cover up any scratches you find on your furniture,' adds St Louis-based decorator Andre Kazimierski.
-The CEO of Improovy Painters similarly recommends mixing your grounds with 1/4 cup of warm water and a 1/4 cup of vinegar before shaking the mixture.
-He says you should leave it to steep for at least one hour before applying it to your scratches with a rag.
+'Coffee grounds are a great tool to cover up any scratches you find on your furniture,' adds Andre Kazimierski, CEO of Improovy Painters.
+He recommends mixing your coffee grounds with 1/4 cup of warm water and a 1/4 cup of vinegar before shaking the mixture.
+Allow this solution to steep for at least one hour before applying it to your scratches with a rag.

-'Both methods darken the scratch and make it less noticeable,' Andre says.
-However, he adds that you should always test the color in a concealed spot before experimenting with the DIY decorating idea
+'Both methods darken the scratch and make it less noticeable,' Andre explains.
+However, he adds that you should always test the color in a concealed spot first.

 Megan Slack